The top 10 causes of employee turnover in 2021 (and how to address them)

 “The sweet spot is probably not stable; employees might need more feedback during times of change like a new role or project, or when they’re facing challenges, and less at others.
 What’s important is maintaining frequent communication so that the employee and manager can stay aligned on feedback needs.”

 Culture and Engagement Expert at Officevibe

 We found a strong correlation between whether employees feel the feedback they get helps them grow and develop, and how they rate the way their company makes use of their strengths.
 With a third of employees in our database rating the way their company makes use of their strengths below 7/10, improving their feedback skills is a key area for managers to focus as they strive to support their employees’ development.

 Employee feedback needs to move beyond discussing individual tasks into a broader conversation about an employee’s abilities, and how they can improve them in their upcoming projects and opportunities.
 Employee development is an ongoing process, and people today are motivated by managers who provide support and constructive feedback in real-time.

 As important as coaching for development is recognizing an employee for their skills, hard work, and learnings.
 A whopping 46% of employees rate the frequency at which they receive recognition as less than satisfactory.

 What does this mean?
 It boils down to one of the most basic human needs: to be noticed and appreciated beyond a review of their tasks.
 It’s not just about pointing out successful efforts and planning project expectations together; it’s about honestly recognizing the employee as a bright, creative and ambitious individual with personal plans to develop.

 That development, as we shall see, is not a one-person-show, but a team effort.

-To easily set one-on-one agendas collaboratively with employees and follow up on action items, try our new Performance Management Tool, now available in the Officevibe platform.
+To easily set one-on-one agendas collaboratively with employees and follow up on action items, try our new one on one meeting tool, now available in the Officevibe platform.

 Employees have their own performance goals, both short- and long-term, and managers can help to align those within the objectives of the team and business.
 However,